aws-samples/amazon-transcribe-live-call-analytics/lca-ai-stack/Notifications.md

 ## Alerts

-LCA contains a CloudFormation parameter called `CategoryAlertRegEx` that allows you to define a Regular Expression that will distinguish whether a category match is an alert, or not an alert.
+LCA contains a CloudFormation parameter called `CategoryAlertRegEx` that allows you to define a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) that will distinguish whether a category match is an alert, or not an alert.
 This can be used for high-priority notifications, for example, if the agent uses profanity or the caller wants to speak to a supervisor.

 Alert category matches will show as a different color within the LCA user interface, and will also show as a red notification icon with a count within the call-list user interface.